MicrosoftDocs/windows-itpro-docs/education/windows/get-minecraft-for-education.md

 There are different ways to install Minecraft Education on Windows devices.
 You can manually install the app on each device, or you can use a deployment tool to distribute the app to multiple devices.
 If you're using Microsoft Intune to manage your devices, follow these steps to deploy Minecraft Education:

-1. Go to the <a href="https://intune.micorsoft.com" target="_blank"><b>Microsoft Intune admin center</b></a>
+1. Go to the <a href="https://intune.microsoft.com" target="_blank"><b>Microsoft Intune admin center</b></a>
 1. Select **Apps > Windows > Add**
 1. Under *App type*, select **Microsoft Store app (new)** and choose **Select**
 1. Select **Search the Microsoft Store app (new)** and search for **Minecraft Education**
 1. Select the app and choose **Select**
 1. On the *App information* screen, select **Next**
 1. On the *Assignments* screen, choose how you want to target the installation of Minecraft Education
-    - *Required* means that the app is installed without user interaction
+    - *Required* means that Intune installs the app without user interaction
-    - *Available* enables Minecraft Education in the Company Portal, where user can install the app on-demand
+    - *Available* enables Minecraft Education in the Company Portal, where users can install the app on-demand
 1. Select **Next**
 1. On the *Review + Create* screen, select **Create**